dialog-semiconductor/BLE_SDK6_examples/LPCCSE-88-RTC_Example/Readme.md

   - **RTC_EVENT_MIN** - Update the advertising string once every minute.
   - **RTC_EVENT_HOUR** - Update the advertising string once every hour.
   - **RTC_EVENT_DATE** - Update the advertising string once every day.
-  - **RTC_EVENT_MNTH** - Update the advertising string once every sec.
+  - **RTC_EVENT_MNTH** - Update the advertising string once every month.

 - The profiles that are included in the demo can be configured via the **user_profiles_config.h** file via defining or un-defining the corresponding profile.
 The available profiles are:
   - **CFG_PRF_DISS** - Enable the Device Information Service SIG Profile.
   - **CFG_PRF_CTSS** - Enable the Current Time Service SIG Profile.
   - **CFG_PRF_CUSTS1** - Enable the custom time Profile.

+### Device Information Service

+This is a SIG adopted profile for exposing the Device's data over the Generic Attribute Profile.
+For more information regarding the profile itself refer to the Specification List on [SIG Website](https://www.bluetooth.com/specifications/specs/).

 ### Current Time Service Profile

 This is a SIG adopted profile for exposing the current time of a peripheral over the Generic Attribute Profile.
-On top of the profile RTC functionalities are added.
+On top of the profile RTC functionalities are added in application layer.
 For more information regarding the profile itself refer to the Specification List on [SIG Website](https://www.bluetooth.com/specifications/specs/).

 ### Custom Time Profile
 A 128-bit UUID custom service is also exposed with 3 custom characteristics for Reading, Updating, Notifying the time kept from the DA14531 RTC as well as setting the alarm functionality.